TsekNet/website/_posts/2020-08-06-chocolatey.md

 for a complete list of available packages.
 {:.note title="IMPORTANT"}

+Run the following command in PowerShell as administrator:

 ```powershell
 # Install Packages and create scheduled a task to weekly update chocolatey at 1AM.
 choco install 7zip git googlechrome greenshot keepass microsoft-windows-terminal mpc-hc notepadplusplus